comicchang/wayfarer/README.md

 You will need to share this URL with all people and/or devices who will share the same set of data.

 ## How to update the code.gs script
-If for some reason there's a need to update the script in code.gs, follow these steps
+If for some reason there's a need to update the script in code.gs, follow these steps:
 1. Replace the existing code with the new one of code.gs
-2. Follow from step 13 above: ‘Publish’->’New deployment’.
+2. Follow from step 13 above: ‘Publish’ -> ’New deployment’.
 3. In the dialog of step 14, mark it as **New** Project version.
 4. Click deploy and when you get the dialog of step 15 you're done.